AMPZNetwork/ServerStarter/OPENJDK17-INSTALL.md

 # Installing OpenJDK17 on Windows
 Before you can start your 1.17x Modded Minecraft server, ensure that Java 17 is installed.
 Follow the steps below:
-1. Download the recommended version of OpenJDK17: [v17.0.8_7](https://github.com/adoptium/temurin17-binaries/releases/download/jdk-17.0.8%2B7/OpenJDK17U-jdk_x64_windows_hotspot_17.0.8_7.zip).
+1. Begin by downloading the recommended version of OpenJDK17: [v17.0.9_9](https://github.com/adoptium/temurin17-binaries/releases/download/jdk-17.0.9%2B9.1/OpenJDK17U-jdk_x64_windows_hotspot_17.0.9_9.msi).
-2. After downloading the .zip file, navigate to the root of C:\Program Files\Java (create the folder if necessary).
+2. Once the download is complete, launch the downloaded `.msi` file and follow the setup instructions provided.
-3. Extract the contents of the downloaded folder into the `C:\Program Files\Java` directory.
+3. Next, return to the server file directory and locate the `forge-1.20.1-XX.XX.XX-installer.jar` file.
+Note that you should replace `XX.XX.XX` with the specific version of Forge included in the server files.
-4. Navigate back to the server file folder and double-click on the "forge-1.18.2-XX.XX.XX-installer.jar" file.
-Please note that the XX.XX.XX placeholder should be replaced with the specific version of Forge included in the server files.
+4. Double-click on the `forge-MCVER-XX.XX.XX-installer.jar` file to initiate the installation process.
-5. Execute the "run.bat" file to initiate the server loading process.
-However, it will halt the first time, requiring your agreement to the End-User License Agreement (EULA).
-Provide your consent to the EULA (this can be found in the root of your server) and then restart the server for it to continue running smoothly.
+5. After installation, execute the `run.bat` file to start loading the server.
+Upon the first run, it will pause to prompt your acceptance of the End-User License Agreement (EULA).
+Locate the EULA in the root directory of your server, provide your consent, and then restart the server for smooth operation.

 </details>